pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/5_ovf.md

 > Note: A self-signed certificate is used, ignore the warning message on your web browser.

 You just follow steps in web interface to finalize the configuration.
-All parameters are set by default except admin's password.
+All parameters are set by default except admins password.

 You see installation progress in your browser page.
 It takes several minute to reach the end.